python-happybase/happybase/doc/tutorial.rst

 Manipulating data
 =================

+HBase does not have any notion of *data types*; all row keys, column names and column values are simply treated as raw byte strings.
+By design, HappyBase does *not* do any automatic string conversion.
+This means that data must be converted to byte strings in your application before you pass it to HappyBase, for instance by calling ``str()`` or by employing more advanced string serialisation techniques like ``struct.pack()``.

-In HBase, all mutations either store data or mark data for deletion; there is no such thing as an `update`.
-HappyBase provides methods to do single inserts or deletes, and also a batch API for bulk mutations.
+In HBase, all mutations either store data or mark data for deletion; there is no such thing as an in-place `update` or `delete`.
+HappyBase provides methods to do single inserts or deletes, and a batch API to perform multiple mutations in one go.

 Storing data
 ------------